-This module will develop your appreciation of governance and the legal systems, including legal doctrines applicable to criminal, evidence and civil law.
+This module aims to develop your administrative, communication and practical skills required for successful academic and professional progress.
+You will also develop an appreciation of governance and the legal systems, including legal doctrines applicable to criminal, evidence and civil law.
 The professional practice element focuses upon the assessment of risk upon which further risk management skills can be developed.
-You will gain understanding of the breadth of professional practice, including the processes involved in inspection, audit and compliance.
-The module aims to develop appropriate administrative, communication and practical skills required for successful academic and professional progress.
-In addition the module explores concepts issues and policies associated with social policy in contemporary societies and focuses global and national institutions, their ideologies and some of the current policy issues they are currently involved with.
+You will gain understanding of the principles and breadth of environmental health professional practice.

 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

 Environmental Health BSc graduate